AdventuresInDevops/Website/docs/guests/index.md

 :::

 ## Topics
-While we accept any topic, we are also explicitly on the look out for additionally:
+While we accept any technical topic, we are also explicitly on the look out for additionally:

+* Molt* Security Issues
+* Energy and environment impacts of running a datacenter, datacenter technical operations
+* Building hardware at scale — cleanrooms, silicon chip manufacturing
+* (PQC) Quantum cryptography — how it's actually relevant for today (or not)
 * Struggles of using feature flags
 * What's boring in building LLMs - Architecture, Tech Stack, Process
-* Molt* Security Issues
-* Energy and environment impacts of running a datacenter, datacenter technical operations

 ## 🌏 The Audience